 Any chance to look up from our packing, prepping, and house selling activities brings on butterflies.
 We feel like a couple of kids – babes in the woods.
 The details keep us grounded so, we press on.

-We sent Beauty off to Rick’s RV for a Spa Week!
+We sent Beauty off to Rick’s RV Service Center for a Spa Week!

 No major worries, just some proactive deep-tissue maintenance.
 She emerged today with new brakes drums, magnets and bearings and since she’s pushing 15 years-old, they installed new grey and black water tank valves.